 Zoning Laws and Building Codes

-Before purchasing a multi-family property, it’s crucial to understand the zoning laws and building codes that apply to your property.
+Before purchasing a multi-family property, make sure you understand the zoning laws and building codes that apply to your property.
 These regulations can impact what you can do with your property, including renovations, expansions, and even the types of tenants you can accept.

 Working with Experienced Professionals

-Navigating the regulatory landscape can be complex, so it’s wise to work with experienced professionals.
-A knowledgeable real estate attorney can help you understand your obligations and ensure you’re compliant with local laws.
+NYC's regulatory requirements can be complex, so it's wise to work with experienced professionals.
+A knowledgeable real estate attorney can help you understand your obligations and confirm you're compliant with local laws.
+Before purchasing, use our due diligence checklist to verify all building documents and regulations.

 Strategic Exit Strategies